 We provide restroom facilities at the Courtyard.
 There are 12 porta-potties that are cleaned and emptied daily.

-Where the ordinance will be enforced
+Where the ordinance is in effect:

 All residential neighborhoods, in all wards, are included.
 If a property or parcel is zoned residential or has a special use permit or conditional use permitting for residential use, then any adjacent public right-of-way (typically a sidewalk, street or alley) must remain clear of campers and sleepers.

 All 12 Downtown Master Plan Districts have blanket coverage, meaning all public rights-of-way in the downtown districts—no matter what type of property the public right-of-way abuts—must remain clear of campers and sleepers.
-The 12 districts are solidly colored and identified in the image below.